summerysaturn/y1-university/README.md

 #### CI474 A1 Breakdown

-* Storyboard, illustrating an animation sequence and the flow between scenes.
+* [x] Storyboard, illustrating an animation sequence and the flow between scenes.
-  * Written evidence alongside this showing intent.
+  * [ ] Written evidence alongside this showing intent.
-* Concept art demonstrating visual style and intent.
+* [ ] Concept art demonstrating visual style and intent.
-* Basic 3D scene.
+* [ ] Basic 3D scene.
-* Reflective report outlining stylistic influences and visual references.
+* [ ] Reflective report outlining stylistic influences and visual references.

+:red_circle: This should be considered high priority as there's a larger amount of work to finish up for the deadline.

 ### CI474 Assignment 2